Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Bounding Operational Privacy Risks

 \subsection{Main Results: Unifying Bounds}

 Our core contribution is a unifying relationship between the hypothesis-testing interpretation of DP via $f$-DP and the operational notions of privacy risk in the strong adversary model defined in \cref{sec:risks}.
-We achieve this via a general theorem that connects the expectation of an attack-specific \enquote{query} function $q(z, \theta)$ over the randomness of $\theta \sim M(S \cup \{z\})$ and $z\sim P$ to the maximum ``baseline'' expectation of the same function over just $z\sim P$: \begin{restatable}{theorem}{avgtosupbaseline} Suppose that $M: 2^\sD \rightarrow \Theta$ satisfies $f$-DP w.r.t.\@ either add-remove or replace-one relation.
+We achieve this via a general result that connects the expectation of an attack-specific query function $q(z, \theta)$ over the randomness of $\theta \sim M(S \cup \{z\})$ and $z\sim P$ to the maximum ``baseline'' expectation of the same function over only $z\sim P$: \begin{restatable}{lemma}{avgtosupbaseline} Suppose that $M: 2^\sD \rightarrow \Theta$ satisfies $f$-DP w.r.t.\@ either add-remove or replace-one relation.
 Then, for any bounded function $q: \sD \times \Theta \rightarrow [0, 1]$, any partial dataset $\bar S \in \sD^{n-1}$ with $n \geq 1$, and any probability distribution $\prior$ over $\sD$, we have:

 \end{restatable} Intuitively, the function $q(z; \theta)$ can be seen as indicating the degree of success of some attack against the privacy of the record $z$ given the knowledge of a model $\theta$, on a scale from 0 to 1.
-We provide a proof of this theorem, as well as of all the following results, in \cref{app:proofs}.
+We provide a proof of this statement, as well as of all the following results, in \cref{app:proofs}.
 Technically, the core steps of the proof involve the usage of the representation of $f$-DP in \cref{stmt:f-dp-alt}, and an application of Jensen's inequality to push the expectation over $z \sim \prior$ inside of $f(\alpha)$.

-We recover the notions of risk in \cref{sec:risks} by applying \cref{stmt:avg-to-sup-baseline} to $\calA(M(S \cup \{z\}))$---which itself is an $f$-DP algorithm by the post-processing property---and by taking a relevant instantiation of $q(z; \theta)$, e.g., the indicator of a successful reconstruction event, $q(z; \theta) = \id[\ell(z, \calA(\theta)) \leq \gamma]$, in the case of reconstruction attacks.
-As a result, we get a unifying bound on risk success: \begin{theorem}[Informal] Suppose that $M(\cdot)$ satisfies $f$-DP w.r.t.\@ either add-remove or replace-one relation.
+We recover the notions of risk in \cref{sec:risks} by taking relevant instantiations of $q(z; \theta)$, e.g., the indicator of a successful reconstruction event, $q(z; \theta) = \id[\ell(z, \calA(\theta)) \leq \gamma]$, in the case of reconstruction attacks.
+As a result, we get a unifying bound on attack success: \begin{theorem}[Informal] Suppose that $M(\cdot)$ satisfies $f$-DP w.r.t.\@ either add-remove or replace-one relation.
 For SPSO, SRR, and SAI, it holds that:

 \end{theorem} We provide a precise statement including the missing arguments for each risk notion in \cref{app:proofs}.

 \paragraph{Normalized success.} Multiple prior works have observed that privacy analyses based on attack success alone can be misleading~\cite{guerra2023analysis,salem2023sok,cohen2025data}.
 Thus, for all notions of risk, we consider an additional representation of risk in terms of success normalized by the baseline via additive \emph{advantage}: $ \advantage \define \success - \baseline, $ where we drop the arguments for brevity.
 As a consequence of \cref{stmt:f-to-succ-informal}, we obtain: \begin{theorem}[Informal] Suppose that $M(\cdot)$ satisfies $f$-DP w.r.t.\@ either add-remove or replace-one relation.
 For SPSO, SRR, and SAI, it holds that: